libp2p/go-libp2p-examples/http-proxy/README.md

 # HTTP proxy service with libp2p

-This examples shows how to create a simple HTTP proxy service with libp2p:
+This example shows how to create a simple HTTP proxy service with libp2p:

 ```
                                                                                                     XXX